-\begin{rmk} Our approach to proving the overconvergence of $\mc{E}_v$ is well suited for our arguments but is rather \textit{ad hoc}.
-A more systematic approach (using general principles of relative $p$-adic Hodge theory) should allow one to prove a more general theorem on overconvergence of $\mbb{D}_\crys$ which immediately implies \cref{thm:overconvergent-Dcrys}-(1).
-Namely, suppose we are in the setting where $X$ is a smooth separated scheme over $W = W(\kappa)$ for $\kappa$ a perfect field of characteristic $p$ with special fiber $X_\kappa$, $p$-adic complete $\wh{X}$, rigid generic fiber $\wh{X}_\eta$, generic fiber $X_K$ with analytification $X_K^\an$.
+\begin{rmk} Our approach to proving the overconvergence of $\mc{E}_v$ is ad hoc but well-suited for our purposes.
+A more systematic approach (using general principles of relative $p$-adic Hodge theory) should allow one to prove a more general theorem on overconvergence of $\mbb{D}_\crys$.
+Namely, suppose we are in the setting where $X$ is a smooth separated scheme over $W = W(\kappa)$ for $\kappa$ a perfect field of characteristic $p$ with special fiber $X_\kappa$, $p$-adic completion $\wh{X}$, rigid generic fiber $\wh{X}_\eta$, and generic fiber $X_K$ with analytification $X_K^\an$.
 Then $\wh{X}_\eta \subseteq X_K^\an$ is an open immersion, and we have a relative $\mbb{D}_\crys$ functor